LaunchCoderGirlSTL/Data-Science-Assignments/README.md

     - [Link your SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
     - [Verify](https://help.github.com/articles/testing-your-ssh-connection/) your SSH connection.

-## In Class Assignment due Saturday Feb 2, 2019 @ 8pm
+## In Class Assignment due Friday Feb 1, 2019 @ 8pm
 * Finish working through the [Intro to Python notebook](http://nbviewer.jupyter.org/github/rlowd/python-bigdata/blob/master/src/main/ipynb/intro-python-scrubbed.ipynb).
     - Note this version has no "answers" -- none of the cells are executed.
 You can work through all the sections, but minimally work through the code blocks we didn't get through Wednesday night.